• Skip to primary navigation

 • Eggs: The egg yolks results in our shortbread base have a lux flavor and softer texture.
 With those egg whites giving our meringue topping a beautiful lightly crunchy topping.

-• Raspberry jam: No Louise slice is complete without jam, however, some people prefer a plum jam filling so you could substitute in equal measure, if this sounds like a better option.
+• Raspberry jam: No Louise slice recipe is complete without jam, however, some people prefer a plum jam, or even strawberry jam filling so you could substitute in equal measure, if this sounds like a better option.

 Should you whisk meringue fast or slow?